Termination of employment due to shortage of workThe page was last modified:

 Before you can terminate someone’s employment due to a shortage of work, you need to investigate the possibility of relocating them.
 The relocation must be to a company vacancy that needs filling.
 The employee must possess the qualifications required to be able to work in the new role.
 Sufficient qualifications refer to the minimum requirement for new employment.
-As an employer, you need to accept a certain training period that would have applied in the case of a new hire for the job in question, but you are not obligated to create new tasks or a new position.
+As an employer, you must therefore accept a certain training period that would have applied in the case of a new hire for the job in question, but you are not obligated to create new tasks or a new position.

 Made-up shortage of work is not permitted